Skip to main content

 Set the MAX_SERVE_ALLOWED_IMAGE_ROOTS environment variable to a JSON-formatted list of allowed directories:

-export MAX_SERVE_ALLOWED_IMAGE_ROOTS='["/path/to/images"]'
+export MAX_SERVE_ALLOWED_IMAGE_ROOTS='["/path/to/files"]'

-Then reference files with an absolute path:
+Then reference files with an absolute file:// path:

 "messages": [